 What the Agent Can Do

 Ask it to build things, explain code, analyze data, generate images, search the web, create automations, manage files, deploy apps, and more.
-If you're unsure, just ask - the agent will tell you if something is outside its capabilities.
+If unsure, just ask - the agent will tell you if something is outside its capabilities.

 What the Agent Cannot Do